thoughtspot/thoughtspot.github.io/_app-integrate/reference/metadata-api.md

 permalink: /:collection/:path.html
 ---

-The Metadata APIs enable you to fetch metadata details for various objects in the Thoughtspot system.
+The Metadata APIs enable you to fetch metadata details for various objects in the ThoughtSpot system.
 For example, you may want to see the visualization headers of a particular answer or a pinboard.

 ## Get visualization headers